pdjr-n2k/ROM106/README.md

 SB120

+__ROM104__ is an NMEA 2000 relay output module (switchbank) with support four relay output channels.

+Each relay output channel consists of a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
+The real-time state of each relay is indicated by LED.

+__ROM104__ connects to its host NMEA bus by either a screw terminal block or M12 5-pin circular connector.
+An internal DIL switch allows the installer to connect a 120 Ohm resistor across the host data bus permitting the module to be used as either a drop node or a bus termination node.
+The module is powered from the NMEA bus and has an LEN of 1.0.

+The module's switchbank instance number is configured during installation using an 8-position DIL switch.
+Multiple modules may be installed on a single NMEA network.

-__ROM104__ is an NMEA 2000 relay output module (switchbank) with support four four zero-volt SPDT output channels. switchbank protocol implemented by PGN 127501 Binary Switch Status and PGN 127502 Binary Switch Control.
+switchbank protocol implemented by PGN 127501 Binary Switch Status and PGN 127502 Binary Switch Control.
 See
 [SIM108](https://github.com/preeve9534/SIM108)
 for a project implementing a complentary switch input module.

-__ROM104__ can be installed on its host NMEA bus as either a drop node or a termination node and is powered from the NMEA with an LEN of 1.0.
-Each module is identified by a user-configurable switchbank instance number and multiple modules may be installed on a single NMEA network.

-Each relay output channel consists of a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
-The real-time state of each relay is indicated by LED.

 __ROM104__ accepts instructions for relay operation over the NMEA 2000 bus, responding to